 Later, after the dishes were stored and Jerry had gone, Meghan flopped on the sofa.
 Rosie nestled alongside, book in hand, and Scratch fiddled with the radio until he found something acceptable and set it to a whisper.
 He turned to the book case, pulled out a volume of the encyclopedia and sat down beside Meghan.

-From where she sat Meghan could see the kitchen curtain wave almost imperceptibly as drowsy air from the desert crept in through the window, curled into the living room and drifted over the three of them on the couch taking with it Meghan’s irritation with the world as it passed through the window behind them.
+From where she sat Meghan could see the kitchen curtain wave almost imperceptibly as drowsy air from the desert crept in through the window, curled into the living room, and drifted over the three of them taking with it Meghan’s irritation with the world as it passed through the window behind them.
 Emotionally drained, she settled for peering over Scratch’s shoulder, “Anything interesting?”